 So, how long does crystal meth stay in your system?
 That often depends on the strength and volume of the drug taken and how it is used.
 If you take a prescription recommended dose of 30mg it’s halved to 15 in your system within 12 hours.
 By 24 hours, you’re down to 7.5mg.
 At 60 hours, you’d have slightly less of a milligram of drug left in your system.

-What Affects How Long Crystal Meth Stays in Your System?
+What Factors Affect How Long Crystal Meth Stays In Your System?

 Metabolic rate is the number of calories needed to keep the body functioning at rest.
 An average man has a metabolic rate of around 7,100 KJ per day, while an average woman has a metabolic rate of about 5,900 kJ per day.
 If you have a high metabolic rate, you’ll process drugs much more quickly.
-Age, gender, activity level, and health will play a role.
+Factors such as age, gender, activity level, and health also will play major roles when determining your metabolic rate.
 An 18–25-year-old man will most likely metabolize meth much more quickly than nearly any other demographic.

 Lipids usually retain substances and store them.
 This could mean that people with a higher percentage of body fat will retain meth much longer.
 This, along with naturally slower metabolisms, is why most women typically show up positive on drug tests for longer as compared to men.